Definition and Epidemiology of Congenital Heart Disease

 As you may know, pressure in a vessel is determined from the Poiselle equation as follows:

 For systemic pressure, peripheral resistance is taken, while, for pulmonary arterial pressure, the obvious pulmonary vascular resistance is important.

 A left to right shunt would result in an increase in pulmonary artery blood flow as seen in ASD, VSD and PDA i.e. where an extra communication between systemic and pulmonary systems exist.

-Since the resistance offered remains the same or may even fall, the increase in flow is not associated with increase in pressure.
-Owing to distensibility of the pulmonary artery, large volumes of blood can flow without increase in pressure.
-Thus, large left to right shunts can exist without an increase in pressure.
+Since the resistance offered remains the same or may even fall, the increase in flow is not associated with an increase in pressure.
+Owing to distensibility of the pulmonary artery, large volumes of blood can flow without an increase in pressure; thus, large left to right shunts can exist without an increase in pressure.

-The increased flow through pulmonary valve gives rise to murmurs and predisposes the child to frequent chest infections due to engorged pulmonary vasculature.
+The increased flow through the pulmonary valve gives rise to murmurs and predisposes the child to frequent chest infections due to the engorged pulmonary vasculature.